3 ways to keep your Confluence intranet clean and clutter-free

 • Distinct: Labels that are too similar can easily confuse users

-If you’re hearing from users that they have a hard time finding what they need on the intranet, you may need to tweak your labeling approach during the upkeep and maintenance phases.
+If you’re hearing from users that they have a hard time finding what they need on the intranet, you may need to tweak your labelling approach during the upkeep and maintenance phases.
 “Sometimes you’ll find that the keywords and labels are just a mess,” Andreas notes.
 “There may be no real label concept that works and/or no guidelines on how to specifically use the labels or how to use a space, when to create a space, or how to link several topics that belong together.

 To combat this, make sure you have a sound and well-documented strategy for labeling and meta data inside Confluence.